 - And lastly, you can also use the USDT created on the Omni layer for the Bitcoin blockchain

-But don’t worry in this article we will recommend some Tether wallets for all blockchains.
+But don’t worry in this article I will recommend some Tether wallets for all blockchains.

 For your information – all USDT coins can easily be identified by the wallet address: